subprotocol/subprotocol.github.io/_posts/2013-06-17-spark-darling-of-big-data.md

 Spark Streaming jobs also look syntactically no different than Spark batch jobs.
 Additional methods are provided to make windowed operations easy.

-Unlike higher-level streaming frameworks such as Trident&mdash;which carry along lots of syntactic cruft&mdash;Spark present you with a very clean interface with minimal boilerplate.
+Unlike higher-level streaming frameworks such as Trident&mdash;which carry along lots of syntactic cruft&mdash;Spark presents you with a very clean interface with minimal boilerplate.

 #### Streaming Word Count